MelonKony/millmint/content/utopia/society/state/education.md

 Examples of Caribbean Commonwealth school uniform featuring local dress.
 {{</hint>}}

-Although the items are not issued by individual schools, they are provided by the All-Commonwealth School Directorate on request and as such constitute a uniform rather than a dress code.
+Although the items are not issued by individual schools, they are provided by the [ACC](/utopia/society/state/government/commonwealth/education/#all-commonwealth-school-directorate) on request and as such constitute a uniform rather than a dress code.
 The uniform system was designed in 2015 by French migrant Charles-Édouard Laurent to be accessible and comfortable, and so that individual items could continue to be worn after schooling concluded.
 It is iconic overseas and well-regarded by most Vekllei students.

 Many schools make use of felt armbands to distinguish students or to signal membership in clubs or student councils.
 These are traditionally red, but may also be green or blue depending on their use.